nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/X-Forwarding_using_the_Ubuntu_Terminal_on_Windows.md

     without allowing any Firewall permissions.
 2. Open your Ubuntu terminal and install x11-apps with the command `sudo apt install x11-apps -y`.
-3. In your Ubuntu terminal run the command
-    `echo "export DISPLAY=localhost:0.0" >> ~/.bashrc`.
-4. Restart your terminal, start your Xming (there should be a desktop icon after installing it).
+3. Restart your terminal, start your Xming (there should be a desktop icon after installing it).
 You should now be able to X-Forward displays from the HPC when you log in (assuming you have completed the [terminal setup instructions found